FREQUENTLY ASKED QUESTIONS

 After the first financial year, Highland CES plans to pay a return to members of 4.5% per annum on their shareholdings in Highland CES, for the remainder of the proposed term of 20 years.
-All financial detail is provided in the Share Offer document.
+All financial detail are provided in the Share Offer document.
 You are advised to read this carefully before investing.

 WILL THE CO-OP GET INVOLVED IN OTHER ACTIVITIES?

-HCES intends to support the local communities in partnership with local bodies.
+Highland CES intends to support the local communities in partnership with local bodies.
 Surplus profits will be for the benefit of the community.

 CAN I GET MY MONEY OUT EARLY?

 Members do not have the right to withdraw Share Capital but the Board has the power to permit Shares to be withdrawn or to redeem Shares.
 It is anticipated to start repaying a proportion of each member’s share capital each year starting from May 2021.